JalexSocial/rizzy.docs/content/docs/htmx/response.md

 var response = new HtmxResponse(httpContext);
 ```

-For the purposes of the examples in this guide, we will be using an instance of HtmxResponse that is available within the `RzViewContext` service.
-The `RzViewContext` service is injected into any RzController instance and is made available as the ViewContext property.
-The ViewContext is also available as both a cascaded parameter to any View rendered from the controller.
+For the purposes of the examples in this guide, we will be using an instance of HtmxResponse that is available as an HttpResponse extension.

-The `HtmxResponse` object is accessible from the controller property `ViewContext.Htmx.Response` or `Htmx.Response`

-All of the preceding examples will reflect usage of the ViewContext approach.

 ## Location